SAP/devops-docker-images/README.md

 # Requirements

-A container environment e.g. docker is needed to build and run docker images.
+A container environment e.g. Docker is needed to build and run Docker images.

 # Download and Installation

-To download and install docker please follow the instructions at the [docker website](https://www.docker.com/get-started) according your operating system.
+To download and install docker please follow the instructions at the [Docker website](https://www.docker.com/get-started) according your operating system.

 To build these Dockerfiles:
 ````